tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 10
-Change @Qualifier annotation for setter method in MoviesSubscription and run test:
+Change @Qualifier annotation for setter method in MoviesSubscription to inject externalCalculator and run tests:
 ```java
 @Autowired
 @Qualifier("externalCalculator")